 4-H Holds ‘Chopped’ Challenge!

-Pender County 4-H held its first ever ‘Chopped Challenge’ from Monday, July 30th to Friday, August 3rd at the Pender County Cooperative Extension Office in Burgaw.
+Pender County 4-H held its first ever ‘Chopped Challenge’ from Monday, July 30 to Friday, August 3, 2018, at the N.C.
+Cooperative Extension of Pender County office in Burgaw.
 Eight 4-H youth ages 9-12 participated in this week-long camp where they developed their food preparation skills and confidence in the kitchen!
 They cooked several different recipes, including breakfasts, lunches, dinners, snacks, and desserts.
 They learned about food safety and knife skills, and competed in different challenges throughout the week to earn tools or extra time in their final Chopped Challenge held on Friday.
 In the final challenge, youth had to plan a meal for four, and make two of the items on their menu, without any adult help.

 We had four fabulous judges: current Buddies 4-H Club Leader Jennifer Hansen, Burgaw Mayor Pete Cowan, Burgaw Town Manager Joseph Pierce, and Burgaw Police Chief Jim Hock.